 The 8th March is International Women’s Day – an internationally recognised celebration of the successes of women across the globe.

-A global celebration of women’s achievement, International Women’s Day has never felt more relevant or potent than it does today, coinciding with the centenary of the first British women’s right to the vote.
+Never has the day felt more relevant or potent than it does today, as it coincides with the centenary of the first British women’s right to the vote.

 Doctors and paramedics can complete this two-week course which aims to provide an accessible and up-to-date package of training that delivers the skills needed to operate in the pre-hospital environment.

-Yet across the country, figures showed that in 2017 only a quarter of PHEM trainees are female, and only 14% of Faculty of Pre-Hospital Care members are women.
+Yet across the country, figures from 2017 showed only a quarter of PHEM trainees were female, and only 14% of Faculty of Pre-Hospital Care members were women.

 Dr Caroline Leech, a West Midlands Emergency Medicine Consultant with a specialist interest in Pre-hospital Emergency Medicine, is trying to change the landscape.